department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2021-request-clarification/Requests discovery - report.md

 ##### Recommendations

 * Requests currently represent the vast majority of appointments scheduled through VAOS.
-The inconsistency in responses to requests is one of the biggest impediments to a positive experience with VAOS.
-Other than offering self-scheduling universally, the most impactful way to improve the online scheduling experience is for VA to ensure requests are responded to quickly and accurately.
+We believe that the lack of consistency in response time to requests is one of the biggest impediments to a positive experience with VAOS.
+Other than offering self-scheduling universally, we believe that one of the most impactful ways improve Veterans' experience with VAOS is for VA to ensure requests are responded to quickly and accurately.

 * The VAOS team should review the content and cadence of email notifications sent out after a request for clarity and accuracy.